 So far, we protected the safety of the civilians in the gas station, and didn’t destroy the fence, the gate, or the lock; and we haven’t damaged the fire engine.
 Now we can go about the business of preventing the fire from creating an explosion at the propane tanks and gas station.

 Next step in our scenario…We’ve been fighting the fire for 5 minutes and have made no headway, the fire is growing and we haven’t had much success in stopping the movement of the fire towards the propane tanks.
-We are almost out of water, maybe another minute or two.
-The next fire engine is 4 minutes away.
+We are almost out of water, maybe another minute or two of waster is all we have left.
+The next fire engine is 5 minutes away.
 What do we do?

 - Life Safety